pramnora/Ada/README.md

 -(who was, also, the illegimate daughter of the famous poet: Lord Gordon Byron)-;
 she worked on programming Charles Babbage (1791-1871) 'mechanical' computers, namely: The Analytical Engine/The Difference Engine.

+The language was invented by, Dr. Jean Ichibiah working at CII-Honeywell-Bull in France.

 Ada, is also used by the American DoD/department of Defense.

+# Versions

+Ada was developed in the early 1980's...

+- Ada 83
+- Ada 95
+- Ada 2012

 # Links